Create sales reports with the sales analytics tool

 - Deals created: this report shows the number of deals created per user or team.

 - Lead response time: this report shows the length of time between when a contact is assigned to a user and when the user interacted with the contact.
-This includes sending emails, calling, using a chat, marking a task as in progress or complete, and scheduling a meeting.
+This includes sending an email, making a call, using chat, marking a task as in progress or complete, and meeting start time.

 - Meeting outcomes: this report shows the number of meetings per outcome.